 Driving at Night: Drivers who get behind the wheel after dark are more likely to be fatigued and/or under the influence of drugs or alcohol.
 Visibility is limited at night, making the chances of an accident more likely.

 Hazardous Road Conditions: Miami has an obligation to make sure that all roads are free from dangerous conditions and safe to travel.
-Unfortunately, hazards on the road that are not immediately fixed often result in serious car accidents.
+Unfortunately, hazards on the road that are not immediately fixed often result in serious auto accidents.

 What Should I Do After a Car Accident?

-At Lavent Law, we understand that the time following an accident can be incredibly stressful.
+At Lavent Law, P.A., we understand that the time following an accident can be incredibly stressful.
 You’re likely struggling with a painful injury and trying to figure out how to move forward with your life.

 - See a Doctor: Your health and wellbeing should be your first priority after an accident.
 Make sure that you go see a doctor yourself if you are not transported to a hospital from the scene of the crash.
 The doctor will be able to ensure that all of your injuries are identified, diagnosed, and treated.
 This will reduce the likelihood of suffering from complications in the future.
 Your medical evaluation will be a crucial piece of evidence if you decide to file a personal injury claim for damages.